AVIATION NEWS

 AVIATION/AERONAUTICS NEWS

 Senate Passes 5-Year FAA Reauthorization Bill last Thursday (5/9), on the eve of its expiration date.
 The Securing Growth and Robust Leadership in American Aviation Act was approved 88-4.
 It included a one-week extension to allow the House to study and approve the bill before it goes to President Biden for signature.
 The $105B bill includes provisions to “set national priorities to strengthen aviation safety standards, grow air traffic controller & safety inspector workforce, and implement safety technology on runways & in cockpits.”
 For more information, see here and here.
+UPDATE: President Biden signed the H.R.
+3935 FAA Reauthorization Act of 2024 into law on May 16.

-More FFA: Report on National Airspace System Safety: A number of close-calls between aircraft aloft and on the ground has been in the news of late.
+More FAA: Report on National Airspace System Safety: A number of close-calls between aircraft aloft and on the ground has been in the news of late.
 The FAA just released a major study on “the structure, culture, processes, systems, and integration of safety efforts” across the Air Traffic Organization.
 The review team identify a number of problems and make a series of recommendations addressing “process integrity, staffing, equipment, and technology.”
 Everyone involved in aerospace education, and all air travelers, should take a look at the report.
 You can find it at: https://www.faa.gov/NAS_safety_review_team_report.pdf.

 Follow-up: The FAA just announced it was establishing a three-person expert review panel to examine fatigue among air traffic controllers.
 The report already released, as described immediately above, recognizes staffing issues, including fatigue, but the issue is framed in a lot of “managementese.”
 For a more “down to Earth” take on the issue, see: https://www.avweb.com/aviation-news/faa-launches-panel-to-study-air-traffic-controller-fatigue, including the comments section.

-From Aviation Week:
+Podcasts from Aviation Week:

-Will Embraer Step Up to Challenge the Duopoly? - https://aviationweek.com/podcasts/check-6/podcast-will-embraer-step-challenge-duopoly
+Will Embraer Step Up to Challenge the Duopoly? https://aviationweek.com/podcasts/check-6/podcast-will-embraer-step-challenge-duopoly

 V-22 Osprey – Long-term Upgrades Amid Near-term Fixes:https://aviationweek.com/defense-space/aircraft-propulsion/v-22-office-looks-long-term-upgrades-amid-near-term-fixes